What is the 1-1-3 zone defense in basketball?

 Moreover, it should be noted that X4 can also guard against any passes toward the high post after sprinting towards that general area.

-Example 2: General defensive actions when the ball is on the wing
+When the ball is on the wing

-For this diagram, 2 has possession of the ball on the right side wing.
+Currently, 2 has possession of the ball on the right side wing.

 When that happens, X2 immediately puts pressure on the ball while X1 initially denies the ball reversal towards the top with a hand in the passing lane, represented by the gray arrow.